Bury Town F.C.: Ground

-The club took up residence at Kings Road, also known as the Cemetery Road ground, in 1888.
+The club took up residence at King's Road, also known as the Cemetery Road ground, in 1888.
 It became the first football ground in East Anglia to operate floodlights, when on 12 January 1953, Bury played their first ever floodlit game against Cambridge City in front of 2,105 spectators.
 A total of 14 bulbs of 1,500 watts were used, with the lights financed by the Bury Town Supporters Club.
-The club's last match at Kings Road was played on 30 April 1976, a 2–2 draw against a West Ham United team with 1,750 in attendance; the land on which the ground was located was required to build a new road.
+The club's last match at King's Road was played on 30 April 1976, a 2–2 draw against a West Ham United team with 1,750 in attendance; the land on which the ground was located was required to build a new road.
 After a year at a temporary ground, the club moved to their current Ram Meadow ground in 1977.
 All four sides of the ground have covered areas for spectators, with 300 seats in two stands either side of the pitch and terracing behind both goals.

+Current squad

+The Southern Football League does not use a squad numbering system.